 “My trip to Japan was a last-minute trip.
 I was able to find a very cheap flight and said, ‘ok, it’s in one week but, why not?’.
 Some friends told me that in summer you could climb Mt Fuji, which I didn’t know.
 I was traveling on my own, so I thought: am I really sure that I don’t want to climb a mountain anymore?”, says Matteo.

 Climbing Japan’s worldwide symbol (and one of the country’s three holy mountains) popped into his mind as a personal challenge.
 So he contacted Explore-Share and -within a couple of days- he was already exchanging emails to set up his 2-day ascent to Mt Fuji with Chikako.

 Matteo told her about his anxieties during his previous mountain trips, along with his fear of heights and voids: “she really understood my kind of fear and how to build a relationship with me”, he says.

 Chikako also gave him some advice about clothes and weather.
-During the summer months (from June to August), temperature in Tokyo can rise over 30°, while at the top of Mt Fuji it can be as low as 0°.
-“This conversation with her was very important, otherwise I would have freezed -he says-.
+During the summer months (from June to August), the temperature in Tokyo can rise over 30°, while at the top of Mt Fuji it can be as low as 0°.
+“This conversation with her was very important, otherwise I would have frozen -he says-.
 In the articles on the web, almost nobody mentions things related to the weather and clothes.
 You need to be prepared and get the right stuff”.